cloudchacho/terraform-google-hedwig-topic/README.md

 example, [JSON Schema](http://json-schema.org/) is a good way to version message content while also keeping it human-readable.

 Naming convention - lowercase alphanumeric and dashes only.
+The Pub/Sub topic name will be prefixed by `hedwig-`.

 Please note Google's restrictions (if not followed, errors may be confusing and often totally wrong):
 - [Resource names](https://cloud.google.com/pubsub/docs/admin#resource_names)